nomadtales/SuspendRockstar/ReadMe.md

 Additionally it will create a Firewall Rule to block specific ports to extend the Solo Lobby indefinitely.
 The Firewall Rule can be enabled/disabled as an optional extra.

 This Project is similar to the [Red Dead Online Solo Lobby Batch Script](https://github.com/PrettyPrintSpaghettiCode/RDO_Solo_Lobby) Project.
 One uses Batch files and the other PowerShell.
+There is nothing to install with this script as it will dynamically pull the source code from GitHub.

 ## Installation
 ### PS Tools